05 July 2024

 What comes next…

-The result of the General Election and the subsequent first Budget of the new Parliament will be key events, hopefully bringing greater clarity on what the future of the UK tax landscape will look like.
+We now wait for the first Budget of the new Parliament which will hopefully bring greater clarity on the future of the UK tax landscape.

 Join us on 10 July as our tax experts discuss what the result of the General Election means for you and your business.
 Register your place.